SAP Identity Management Solutions

 Centralized Role-Based Identity Management

-Instead of managing permissions for every individual user across every single application, SAP IAM uses Role-based Access control (RBAC).
-Roles are defined once with grouping of permissions, business roles map job functions e.g. HR Manager, Finance analyst, to technical authorization with RBAC Roles.
-These roles are assigned to users rather than individual permissions assignment which reduces complexity and increases operational efficiency.
-Administering these roles from a centralized mechanism not only reduces permission creep but also enables easier audits and access review campaigns by providing single source of truth.
+Instead of managing permissions for each user across all applications, SAP Identity Management Solutions uses Role-based Access Control (RBAC).
+Roles are defined once, with permissions grouped into business roles that map job functions (e.g., HR Manager, Finance Analyst) to technical authorizations via RBAC.
+These roles are assigned to users rather than individual permissions, reducing complexity and increasing operational efficiency.
+Administering these roles through a centralized system not only reduces permission creep but also enables easier audits and access reviews by providing a single source of truth.

 Provisioning User and Access Data